Top 45+ Xpath Interview Questions and Answers for Success! | Updated 2025

 • By writing XPath for the forum, inventors can streamline robotization workflows, excerpt applicable data for analysis, or validate forum functionality with delicacy and trustability.

-58. How important is understanding how to write XPath for SVG rudiments?
+58. Why is it important to understand how to write XPath for SVG elements?

 Ans: